CabbageDevelopment/qasync/README.rst

     :alt: PyPI Version

 ``asyncqt`` is an implementation of the ``PEP 3156`` event-loop with Qt.
-This package is a fork of ``quamash`` with some extra utilities, examples and simplified CI.
+This package is a fork of ``quamash`` focusing on modern Python versions, with some extra utilities, examples and simplified CI.

 Requirements
 ============